willstepp/writings/hunger/hunger-notes.md

 Kulsathee - the chief of peace, knew sakima when they were boys Tye - his good friend, not as good at sports or hunt

+6/3/2015

+* The elders tell stories of Sakima, how he founded their village while hunting
+* Mika stands up to tell what his father had whispered to him before he died, but realizes it was not for them

 'His memory shall live in our hearts forever'